The world's first zero emission, autonomous container feeder

 For the first phase of the project a detachable bridge with equipment for manoeuvring and navigation will be implemented.
 When the ship is ready for autonomous operation this module will be lifted off.

 The following describes the concept design.
-The final design will be decided by the end of Q3 2017, and the delivering ship yard within the first quarter of 2018.
+The final design will be decided by the end of Q3 2017, and the delivering ship yard within the first half of 2018.

 Estimated facts & figures